containerd/containerd/ADOPTERS.md

 stack.
 Note that this includes any use of the open source [Moby engine project](https://github.com/moby/moby);
 including the Balena project listed below.

+**[faasd by OpenFaaS](https://github.com/openfaas/faasd)** - faasd in an Open Source project for serverless functions.
+It takes the same OpenFaaS components that usually run on Kubernetes and instead launches containers directly on a single host using CNI for networking.
+It's ideal for edge and for deploying functions without having to think about managing and maintaining Kubernetes.

 **_[IBM Cloud Kubernetes Service (IKS)](https://www.ibm.com/cloud/container-service)_** - offers containerd as the CRI runtime for v1.11 and higher versions.

 **_[IBM Cloud Private (ICP)](https://www.ibm.com/cloud/private)_** - IBM's on-premises cloud offering has containerd as a "tech preview" CRI runtime for the Kubernetes offered within this product for the past two releases, and plans to fully migrate to containerd in a future release.